 Currently, my dog Charlotte and I are working toward the Novice title.
 She loves parkour-like activities and picks up new skills quickly, but she has bad hips and knees, so I make sure anything we do is low impact, which means a focus on muscle building, gentle stretches, and balancing at low heights.
 Similarly, because Mercury hates to be left out of any training game, I am doing what I call a light version of parkour with him, though we probably won’t ever compete.

 Interested in doing some parkour training with your own dog?
 The association’s website has lots of great information to get you started.
-There is also a very active Facebook group for those who are looking for online support while training toward various titles in the sport.
+There is also a very active Facebook group for those who are looking for online support while training for various titles in the sport.

 Already playing urban agility games with your dogs?
 In the comments, please share the most interesting “obstacles” you have found in your neighborhood!